transparency-dev/trillian-tessera/README.md

 Each of these implementations has a very similar API, but they have different characteristics.
 The easiest implementations to operate and to scale are the cloud implementations: GCP and AWS.
-One of these is the recommended choice for the majority of users.
+These are the recommended choice for the majority of users.

 If you aren't using a cloud provider, then your options are MySQL and POSIX.
 POSIX is the more niche choice, intended to be lightweight and for logs that are infrequently updated.
 If you already serve static files as part of your business this could be a good fit.
-If you are more used to operating user-facing code backed by a RDBMS, then MySQL will be a natural fit.
+If you are more used to operating user-facing applications backed by a RDBMS, then MySQL will be a natural fit.

 #### Setup